Witch-cult hypothesis: Influence on occultism and contemporary Paganism

 The Murrayite thesis provided the blueprint for the contemporary Pagan religion of Wicca.

-In the 1950s, several British occultists claimed they had found remnants of the surviving Witch Cult.
-The first of these was Gerald Gardner, who claimed to have discovered a coven of such witches - the New Forest Coven, in 1939.
+In the 1950s, several British occultists wrote that they had found remnants of the surviving Witch Cult.
+The first of these was Gerald Gardner, who said he had discovered a coven of such witches - the New Forest Coven, in 1939.
 Gardner said that he was concerned that the religion would die out, and so initiated more members into it through his Bricket Wood coven.
 The tradition that he started became Gardnerian Wicca.
-The New Forest witch Sybil Leek made a similar claim, stating that she followed the religion as many of her family had previously done, and a similar claim came from the Australian artist Rosaleen Norton, whose family had been of Welsh origin.
-Charles Cardell also made the claim of a hereditary lineage of the witch-cult, and he posited that the horned deity of the witches was known as Atho.
-Other Britons soon made the claim that they were members of a long line of family Witches.
-Robert Cochrane made such a claim, and ran a coven called the Clan of Tubal Cain; he inspired the founding of several movements, including the 1734 Tradition.
-Alex Sanders also made such a claim, and founded Alexandrian Wicca; however, Sanders turned out to be a Gardnerian initiate and had based Alexandrian ritual on Gardnerian Wicca.
-In 1974 E.W.
-Lidell made the claim that the occultist Aleister Crowley had been initiated into the witch-cult in 1899 or 1900, after being introduced to it through Allan Bennett, a Golden Dawn friend of his.
-Lidell continued his claim by saying that the coven's High Priestess expelled Crowley for being "a dirty minded, evilly disposed, vicious little monster".
+The New Forest witch Sybil Leek made a similar assertion, stating that she followed the religion as many of her family had previously done, and a similar statement came from the Australian artist Rosaleen Norton, whose family had been of Welsh origin.
+Charles Cardell also asserted a hereditary lineage of the witch-cult, and he posited that the horned deity of the witches was known as Atho.
+Other Britons soon made statements that they were members of a long line of family Witches.
+Robert Cochrane did so, and ran a coven called the Clan of Tubal Cain; he inspired the founding of several movements, including the 1734 Tradition.
+Alex Sanders also made such a statement, and founded Alexandrian Wicca; however, Sanders turned out to be a Gardnerian initiate and had based Alexandrian ritual on Gardnerian Wicca.
+In 1974, E. W. Lidell said that the occultist Aleister Crowley had been initiated into the witch-cult in 1899 or 1900, after being introduced to it through Allan Bennett, a Golden Dawn friend of his.
+Lidell continued by saying that the coven's High Priestess expelled Crowley for being "a dirty minded, evilly disposed, vicious little monster".
 No substantiating evidence has, however, been produced for this.